algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Functional.md

 ### Privacy

-To use this kind of device, all the people that are being monitored must know that the device is on.
+To use this kind of device, all the people that will be monitored must know that the device is on.
-If you put this device in a project room or working room, something similar to a signage must be put in the room.
+If you were to put this device in a project room or working room, something similar to a signage would have to be present in the room.

 ### Confidentiality